 I ordered a frosty cider from the tap, and we caught up in an atmosphere opposite to what I'd first experienced: quiet, empty, and sunlit.

 The walls were adorned with signed soccer jerseys from around the world.
 According to their website, 100 matches are broadcast live every week!

-Bottom line, if you love soccer and you want a bar with great atmosphere to catch your favorite team while passing through or living in New York City, check out Nevada Smith's – “where football is religion.”
+If you love soccer and want a bar with a great atmosphere to catch your favorite team while passing through or living in New York City, check out Nevada Smith's – “where football is religion.”